About Families First

-During the fall of 1988, we offered our first programs at the Children’s Museum.
-These programs were based on the work of the Center for Parenting Studies at Wheelock College and were funded in part by the Charles Engelhard Foundation.
-Originally intended to meet the needs of visitors to the Museum, Families First’s programs soon expanded into the neighborhoods and suburbs of Boston as requests for our groundbreaking programs poured in.
+During the fall of 1988, we offered our first workshops at the Boston Children’s Museum.
+These initial workshops were based on the work of the Center for Parenting Studies at Wheelock College and were funded in part by the Charles Engelhard Foundation.

 Innovation at Families First